GameFoundry/bsf/Documentation/Manuals/Native/User/windows.md

 ~~~~~~~~~~~~~

 # Window properties
-You can access current properties of the window, like its size and position, by calling @ref bs::RenderWindow::getProperties "RenderWindow::getProperties", which returns a @ref bs::RenderWindowProperties "RenderWindowProperties" object.
+You can access current properties of the window, like its size and position, by calling @ref bs::RenderWindow::getProperties "RenderWindow::getProperties()", which returns a @ref bs::RenderWindowProperties "RenderWindowProperties" object.
 For example let's print out current window's size:

 ~~~~~~~~~~~~~{.cpp}
 auto& props = newWindow->getProperties();